The liturgical life of the Catholic Church revolves around the Eucharistic sacrifice and the sacraments.

 Eucharist: The Source and Summit of Faith

 Through the consecration of hosts at Mass, the bread and wine become the true Body and Blood of our Lord Jesus.
 This is celebrated at every Mass and received by the people during Communion as spiritual food and drink.
-Please see this page for our Weekly Mass schedule.

 The Sacrament of Reconciliation (also known as Penance or Confession) is a wonderful gift we have as Catholics.
 In it we find God’s unconditional forgiveness, and as a result we are called to forgive others.
 Reconciliation is offered before and after masses, but remember to give Monsignor Joseph some advance notice.
 You can also request an appointment anytime.